marwankau/cpit210-course-project/README.md

 -	1 3-bit Splitter receives current D Flip-Flops state.

--	4 2-bit Splitters receive the output of 3-bit Decoder.
+-	4 2-bit Splitters receive the output of 3X8 bit Decoder.

 -	3 Multiplexers: receive sources, and each one has a Select identifies which input becomes output.
 Each Select receives a bit from 3-bit Splitter.